KaneGreen/totp_rfc6238/README.md

 ## Features that may be related to but NOT implemented in this crate
 * Read or write QR codes.

-## Contribution
-1. Any contribution intentionally submitted for inclusion in openssl-src by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
-2. Pull requests are always welcome.

 ## License
 This tool is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT) for details.

+### Contribution
+1. Any contribution intentionally submitted for inclusion in totp_rfc6238 by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+2. Pull requests are always welcome.